Free Shipping on all orders over $5 in the U.S.

 Nutritional Profile Of Black Seed Oil

-Black seed is a powerhouse of nutrition, packed with beneficial fats and essential nutrients that contribute to overall health.
-One of its standout components is oleic acid, the same healthy fat found in olive oil, known for its numerous health benefits.
+Black seed oil is packed with nutrients and healthy fats that support overall wellness.
+One key component is oleic acid, the same healthy fat found in olive oil, known for its health benefits.

-In a small study involving 90 participants experiencing hair loss, researchers discovered that an herbal hair oil containing it significantly reduced hair fall by up to 76%.
-These promising results suggest that black seed oil could be a valuable ally in the battle against thinning hair.
+In one small study with 90 participants dealing with hair loss, researchers found that a topical application of an herbal hair oil containing black seed oil reduced hair fall by up to 76%.
+These findings suggest that black seed oil may help stimulate hair growth and strengthen hair from the roots.

 3. Immune System Support

-Research indicates that black seed oil possesses antimicrobial properties, making it possibly effective in combating harmful bacteria.
-Notably, it has shown promise against multi-drug-resistant bacteria, such as Methicillin-resistant Staphylococcus aureus (MRSA), which are particularly challenging to treat due to their resistance to various antibiotics and therapies.
+Research indicates that black seed oil or black caraway possesses antimicrobial properties, making it possibly effective in combating harmful bacteria.
+Notably, it has shown promise against multi-drug-resistant bacteria, such as Methicillin-resistant Staphylococcus aureus (MRSA), which are particularly challenging to treat their resistance to various antibiotics and therapies.

 In addition to its antibacterial benefits, black seed oil may also help alleviate certain allergy symptoms.
 Studies have demonstrated that individuals who used a topical black seed oil preparation for six weeks experienced relief from allergic rhinitis, commonly known as hay fever.